for Cold Climate Housing and much more

 No matter which hammer you use, lining up the direction of motion of the hammer with the line of the nail -- and a flat strike of the head of the hammer onto the head of the nail -- not like in this photo -- is what helps to avoid bending nails.

-Keywords: Fasteners, Hammers, Framing, Nails, Alternative, Techniques, Tools
+Keywords: Fasteners, Hammers, Framing, Nails, Techniques, Alternative, Tools

 Article 1476